 Friends of Aloka Vihara is a community of lay practitioners founded by Mindy Zlotnick and Emily Carpenter in 2015 to help support the development of Aloka Vihara Forest Monastery.
+In 2021 MaryAnn Gallo joined the team.
 They are an independent fundraising body focused on education, outreach and supporting fundraising events for Aloka Vihara.

 Please contact them if you wish to get involved!